 (3) The target aircraft was detected by the firing unit radar.
 A second radar repeated this radar echo of the target with different coordinates.
 It is towards this second fictive or mirror echo that shells or missiles were fired.
 A special device permitted to assess whether the target had been hit.
 Schematic diagram > HERE.

 (4) Andrey Kozhemyakin, Su-25 specialist and author of a two-volume work entitled "Shturmovik Su-25, In Action for 30 Years" (Shturmovik Su-25, Tridtsat' Let v Stroyu) told us that, in 1989, many units were disbanded and consequently many pilots found themselves without planes.
-It was thus decided to create a fourth squadron in several regiments, while the number of aircraft in service with these same units remained the same.
+It was thus decided to set up a fourth squadron in several regiments, while the number of aircraft in service with these same units remained the same.
 The excess pilots in the fourth squadrons flew the planes in the three squadrons, constituting a traditional regiment.
 It is not certain that an additional squadron was formed within the 357.OShAP at Brandis.
 However, this was the case at Demmin where, according to official documents, a fourth squadron was formed in November 1989.

 The target-towing units < Part 1